A Penalized Inequality-Constrained Approach for Robust Beamforming with DoF Limitation: Introduction

-However, the performance of the MVDR beamformer suffers a degradation due to the imperfect knowledge of practical environment, i.e., imprecise {steering vectors} (SV), finite number of snapshots, direction-of-arrival (DoA) errors, etc. Generally speaking, these imperfections lead to two types of model uncertainties of the MVDR beamformer.
-One uncertainty is the mismatch of SV of the target signal due to array calibration error and DoA error of the target signal.
-This can lead to inevitable distortion of the target signal.
-The other uncertainty lies in the estimation error of the covariance matrix of interference plus noise, which is often caused by the finite number of data samples, the presence of the target signal in the training samples, and the non-stationarity of signals.
-Such uncertainty can not only lead to a degradation on suppressing interference and noise, but also distort the target signal if it is present in the training data samples.
-Facing with the above two types of uncertainties, various robustness beamformers were proposed and studied in the past four decades, to mitigate the negative effects of one or both of the uncertainties.
+However, the performance of the MVDR beamformer suffers a degradation due to the imperfect knowledge of {\black the environment}, {\black e.g.,} imprecise {steering vectors} (SV), finite number of snapshots, direction-of-arrival (DoA) errors, etc. Generally speaking, these imperfections lead to two types of model uncertainties of the MVDR beamformer.
+One uncertainty is the mismatch of SV of the target signal, {\black which is caused by array calibration error and DoA error.} This {\black would} lead to inevitable distortion of the target signal.
+The other uncertainty {\black is} the estimation error of the covariance matrix of interference plus noise. {\black It is caused by the finite number of signal samples, the presence of the target signal in the training samples, and the non-stationarity of signals.} Such uncertainty not only {\black leads to performance degradation on interference suppression}, but also distorts the target signal if it is present in the training samples.
+Faced with the above two types of uncertainties, many robust beamformers were proposed and studied in the past decades, to mitigate the negative effects of one or both of the uncertainties.

+A comprehensive review of the principles for robust adaptive beamforming technique {\black can be found} in~\cite{VOROBYOV20133264}.
+Here after, we briefly review several representative robust beamforming techniques.